djosephsen/jq-irl/0-basics/Readme.md

-Over time, some of our techniques become less effective, or maybe new techniques come along that are so much more effective that the old ones only seem diminshed by comparison.
-In case you hadn't noticed, we're currently living through the SaaS Web-API Rennisaunce.
+Over time, some of our techniques become less effective, or maybe new techniques come along that are so much more effective that the old ones only seem diminished by comparison.
+In case you hadn't noticed, we're currently living through the SaaS Web-API Renaissance.
 The Delta-V I could generate by gluing together command-line tools 10 years ago, seems pitiful compared to the Delta-V I can generate by gluing together Web-API's today.
 For the most part, this is fine. *Most* of my tools (Python, Ruby et al..) work fine in either context -- there's no need for me to re-tool.
-We can use the same fuel, only burning it in a more effecient engine.
+We can use the same fuel, only burning it in a more efficient engine.
 All that is, except for Shell.

 Shell is a fantastic lowest-common-denominator language.
-Yes it's ugly and ulitarian, and it doesn't have concurrent hashi generators, but it's always there, this handy little ever-present force multiplier.
+Yes it's ugly and utilitarian, and it doesn't have concurrent hashi generators, but it's always there, this handy little ever-present force multiplier.
 Waiting right there at my fingertips to automate away this or that.
 I've probably written orders of magnitude more shell than any of these other languages I profess to adore.
 There's a mind boggling array of Fortune-500 business processes I don't even remember writing in shell that are still chugging along all these years later.
-It comes back to haunt me now and again, over beers with increasinlgy grey-headed compatriots from here or there.
-Anyway it'd be a shame to see Shell become irrelevent in my day-to-day problems.
+It comes back to haunt me now and again, over beers with increasingly grey-headed compatriots from here or there.
+Anyway it'd be a shame to see Shell become irrelevant in my day-to-day problems.

 But the JSON!
 Generating Delta-V by working with API's requires working with JSON.
-Parsing it, Extracting it, transforming it; the JSON is everywhere -- ubiquitos. unavoidable.
+Parsing it, Extracting it, transforming it; the JSON is everywhere -- ubiquitous. unavoidable.
 And Shell just hasn't had a very good answer for the question of JSON.

 Until, that is, [jq](https://stedolan.github.io/jq/), a fast, lightweight,